MahanKavian/meeting-scheduler/README.md

 ## 📜 License

-This project is released under the **MIT** license.
+This project is released under the **DvpKvn** license.
 Feel free to use and modify it with proper attribution! 🎉